akshayprasad/Python_basics/README.md

 //outputs
 8

-<b>Note:</b>
+Note:
-<p>An important note: the default values will start replacing variables from the left.
+An important note: the default values will start replacing variables from the left.
 The 2 will replace x. y will equal 4 when dbl(4) is called.
-It does not make a difference in this example, but it does in the example below.</p>
+It does not make a difference in this example, but it does in the example below.

 ```